 Mooting experience looks great on the C.V. of any prospective lawyer, but for a prospective barrister it is virtually a necessity.
-OU Bar Society recognises the importance of upholding the tradition of mooting and is committed to organising mooting workshops freely available to all Oxford students.
+Oxford University Bar Society recognises the importance of upholding the tradition of mooting and is committed to organising mooting workshops freely available to all Oxford students.
 Many of these workshops are run for us by our sponsor, BPP Law School, and are open to everyone and anyone, regardless of degree and level of experience.
 Even if you have never tried mooting before – in fact, particularly if you have not – do come around and see whether it might be your cup of tea and whether, perhaps, you could learn a couple of valuable new skills.

 Advocate of the Year Competition

-OU Bar Society also runs a termly Non-Law Moot, in which students who are not studying law have the opportunity to try their hand at mooting!
+Oxford University Bar Society runs a termly Non-Law Moot, in which students who are not studying law have the opportunity to try their hand at mooting!
 Teams of one law student and one non-law student compete in a short, informal mooting competition on a legal problem, which is primarily aimed at explaining the basics of mooting to those who have never mooted before.
 As such, no prior experience is required, and all newcomers to mooting/debating/public speaking are welcome!

 Oxford University Bar Society also runs a termly Mock Trial, in which students are provided with the unique opportunity to develop real-world legal skills and replicate the work done by barristers in a fictitious criminal trial.
 The Mock Trial includes the trial elements of examination-in-chief and cross-examination.
 In the mock trial, students will be in a pair acting for either the prosecution or the defence.
 One advocate will carry out an examination-in-chief with the witness for their side, while the other will cross-examine the other side’s witness.
 It will be purely judged upon advocacy, and does not rely upon any legal knowledge, and all students are welcome!